-The Area serves the Fellowship by distributing chips and literature, handling financial contributions of the Fellowship for that Area, and communicating with the C.A.
+The Area serves the Fellowship by distributing chips and literature, carrying out local translations in accordance with the World Service office translation policy and process, handling financial contributions of the Fellowship for that Area, and communicating with the C.A.
 World Service Office.
 The primary function of the Area is to serve the common needs of its District Members and to facilitate unification.
 The Area Service Committee should establish a permanent mailing address and bank account.
 If need arises, the Area should establish an Area Central Office.
 The Area should also stay in contact with the C.A.
 World Service Office for purposes of registering/updating its meeting information in the World Directory and communicating information regarding Area functions such as Service Conferences, Conventions, and other special events to promote and ensure unity within the C.A.
 Fellowship as a whole.